mlsmithjr/transcoder/docs/configuration/quickstart.rst

     pytranscoder -h

-To get started right away without wading through the volumes of documentation, start with this configuration:
+To get started right away, start with this configuration:

 .. code-block:: yaml